Yago Partal (b. 1982, Barcelona) lives and works in Barcelona. He is an artist, designer and future zoologist.

 The Zoo Portraits have been exhibited at the Chimei Museum in Taiwan, in a group show alongside the sculptures of Kendra Haste.
 The series has also been exhibited in London, Tokyo, Monaco, Lyon and at the Angkor Photo Festival in Siam Reap, Cambodia.
+In 2018 they were shown at the Musée Balzac in France, to illuminate the connection between animals and the author Honoré de Balzac.

 The Zoo Portraits now have their own dedicated website!
 Visit zooportraits.art for the full selection of images and more...